DeepLabCut/DeepLabCut/deeplabcut/pose_estimation_pytorch/README.md

 ### API

 High-level API methods are implemented in `deeplabcut.pose_estimations_pytorch.apis`.
-This includes methods to train and evaluate models on DeepLabCut projects, and analyze videos or folders of images.
+This folder includes methods to train and evaluate models on DeepLabCut projects, and analyze videos or folders (of images).
 While some of the methods are implemented to work directly from DeepLabCut projects (i.e. by specifying the path to the project config file and the shuffle number), internally they call methods that allow more flexibility.
+Thus, they are also ideally suited for developers.

 ### Models

+We provide state-of-the-art pose estimation models such as DLCRNet, HRNet, DEKR, BUCTD and more are coming!
+Object detection models are also available (and implemented in
+`deeplabcut.pose_estimations_pytorch.models.detectors`).

-The `deeplabcut.pose_estimations_pytorch.models` package contains all components related to building a model with `backbone`, `neck` (optional) and `head`.
+The `deeplabcut.pose_estimations_pytorch.models` package contains all components related to building a model.
+Models are flexibly build from modular components: `backbone`, `neck` (optional) and `head` (as discussed below).

-We provide state-of-the-art models such as DLCRNet, HRNet, DEKR and more are coming (BUCTD is in the works ;))!

-Object detection models are also available (and implemented in `deeplabcut.pose_estimations_pytorch.models.detectors`).

-If you want to add a novel model, you'll need the following parts implemented:
-- a backbone (such as a ResNet or HRNet)
-- a head (such as a HeatmapHead)
-- a predictor (transforming model outputs into keypoint locations)
-- a target generator (creating the targets for your head outputs from your labels)

-Some models can also define a neck.
-You'll also need some loss criterions, but usually you'll be able to use existing ones.
-You can either use existing classes and only replace some elements, or rewrite everything you need for your model!
+TODO: how can one check the latest list of models?

 #### Model Configuration Files